by Andrea M. Darcy

 Relational psychotherapy can help with:

-Interpersonal psychotherapy (IPT) is a short-term therapy that helps you improve the ways you relate to others, create and accept social support, and respond more effectively to life’s challenges.
+A short-term therapy, interpersonal psychotherapy (IPT) that helps you improve the ways you relate to others, create and accept social support, and respond more effectively to life’s challenges.

 Interpersonal psychotherapy can help you with: